 Stool test: Information for men

 FOBTs detect non-visible (occult) traces of blood in stool samples.
-"Hidden" blood in stool could be a sign of colorectal or cancer.
-It is usually caused by something else, though, such as an of the lining of the stomach (gastritis).
+"Hidden" blood in stool could be a sign of polyps or cancer in the bowel.
+It is often caused by something else, though, such as an inflammation of the lining of the stomach (gastritis).

-This is why stool blood tests are meant to be used as preliminary tests.
+For that reason, stool tests are meant to be used as preliminary tests.
 If the FOBT results are abnormal, a colonoscopy is done to take a closer look.
 This is necessary in order to find out what is causing the bleeding.
 So doing an FOBT makes the most sense if you're also prepared to have a colonoscopy if the test results are abnormal.

-In Germany, statutory health insurers will cover the costs of immunological stool tests used for this purpose.
+In Germany, statutory health insurers will cover the costs of immunological stool tests that are done for this purpose.
 They are now used instead of the chemical stool tests because they are more accurate.
-Men between the ages of 50 and 54 are eligible for one FOBT per year, and then every two years after they turn 55.
+Men between the ages of 50 and 54 can have one FOBT per year, and then one every two years after they turn 55.
 If the test detects traces of blood, the results of the colonoscopy that is then performed will determine what needs to be done next.
-After the colonoscopy, people don't need to have another FOBT for a few years.
+If the colonoscopy doesn't find anything abnormal, your next colonoscopy will only be due ten years later.
+You won't need to have another stool test until then, either.